engineyard/ey-docs/pages/database-restore.md

     or
         sudo -i eybackup -e mysql -r N:myapp

-	(where "N" is the number of the backup you want to overwrite the current database.
-For example, to restore the tenth backup `sudo -i eybackup -e mysql -d 10:myapp`)
+	where `N`"` is the number of the backup you want to overwrite the current database.
+For example, to restore the tenth backup `sudo -i eybackup -e mysql -d 10:myapp`

 ###To restore your PostgreSQL database

-1. Via SSH, connect to the Application and Database instance (for single server environment) or the Master Database instance (for a clustered environment).
+1. Via SSH, connect to the application and database instance (for single server environment) or the master database instance (for a clustered environment).

 2. Type (to list the backups):